Ubuntu

 Warning

-In Ubuntu 23.10 and 24.04 the tp-smapi-dkms package from the official repositories is currently broken and does neither build nor install the kernel module.
+In Ubuntu 24.04 and newer the tp-smapi-dkms package from the official repositories is broken and does neither build nor install the kernel module.

 Workaround: download the working package from Debian Sid and install manually